 Vanessa and I recently published a detailed account of our minimalist lifestyle, explaining how and why we lived on less than $1,000 per month in our first year of marriage.
 In the discussion section at the end, I explain how our lifestyle decisions have allowed us to save more than 80% of our income each year in an effort to achieve financial freedom.

 Minimalism is powerful as a stand-alone lifestyle concept, but it’s far more interesting within the context of financial freedom when accompanied by a discussion about saving and investing.
-By minimizing our expenses, increasing our income, and investing wisely, we accumulated a net worth of approximately $1 Million in less than five years.
+By minimizing our expenses, increasing our income, and investing wisely, we were able to achieve financial freedom in less than five years.

 This article will use our personal financial situation to explain how financial wealth can be used to purchase an unending supply of lifestyle freedom.
 The discussion at the end will explain why we believe that financial freedom is one of the most important and meaningful topics of our generation.